 During my undergraduate years, I was heavily involved in Alpha Phi Omega, an international co-ed community service fraternity.
 After graduation, I maintained my involvement as an alumni volunteer as a member of the Region II staff and national presenter.
 Each year I attend 3-5 conferences working with students and alumni to help develop strong chapters and positive inter-chapter relationships with a basic working style assessment and exploration of how working styles can complement one another in a group setting.
 If you haven’t already guessed, I am qualified in this assessment as a “driver,” an assertive and goal-oriented individual who focuses on deadlines and results.

 With whatever time is left, I work with higher education institutions consulting and advising on strategic digital marketing tactics, social media content strategy, and podcasting.
 I love being able to partner with others across the country and move them forward in a creative, effective, and innovative way.

 I grew up in Buffalo, New York – something I’ll likely talk your ear off about.
 I say pop not soda, believe that Duff’s wings are better than Anchor Bar, don’t consider Canada as traveling “out of the country,” and root for the Buffalo Bills.
 I also hate winter.

 A healthy lifestyle has become increasingly important to me over the past few years.
 I was motivated to focus on healthy foods and exercise habits in 2014, losing over 35 pounds since.
 I believe to be the definition of, “if I can do it, you can do it,” going from never running or doing anything athletic throughout my teen years to completing three half marathons within two years.
 This focus has given me new hobbies, friends, and experiences that I am forever grateful for.

-Here you’ll find my professional work, academic work, and other neat tidbits of information about me and my life.
+Here you’ll find my professional work and other neat tidbits of information about me and my life.
 Reach out to me anytime – I’m always willing to tell my story.